JoseRoca/WinFBX2/docs/Windows GUI/Windows Controls/CEdit Class.md

 ### <a name="copy"></a>Copy

-Sends the **WM_COPY** message to an edit control to copy the current selection to the clipboard in CF_TEXT format.
+Sends a message to an edit control to copy the current selection to the clipboard in CF_TEXT format.
 ```
 SUB Copy ()
 ```
 #### Return value

-This message does not return a value.
+This method does not return a value.

 #### Usage examples